stubrjs/stubr/Readme.md

 `delay` can can be set to delay the response by x ms. Since requests to Stubr are usually answered within a few milliseconds, this attribute can optionally be used to match the expected performance of stubed APIs more realistically.

-The `responseBody` attribute can either be a static response object or optionally receive a function `responseBody: (requestHeaders, requestBody) => object` to dynamically construct the response object based on request.
+The `responseBody` attribute can either be a static response object or optionally receive a function `responseBody: (requestHeaders, requestBody, requestParams) => object` to dynamically construct the response object based on request.

 ## Monitoring, UI

-Stubr comes with a UI, that enables monitoring incoming requests with request headers and body as well as the automatically determined scenario and respective response headers and body.
+Stubr comes with a UI, that enables monitoring incoming requests with request headers and body as well as the automatically determined scenario and respective response headers, query params and body.

 Moreover, by scenarios covered routes are grouped and can be chosen to get intercepted via UI.
 Doing so would prevent respective routes from being answered automatically.
 Instead, the user gets presented with all registered scenarios for the intercepted route / method combination and can decide on which scenario should be used to answer the request manually.